 There are implementation guides or manuals for Computer-Assisted Motivational Intervention (CAMI) as listed below:

-- Motivational Interviewing Training Workshop (PowerPoint Slides): This packet contains a printed slide set of a motivational interviewing training workshop presentation by Dr. Beth Barnet, principal investigator of the CAMI evaluation study.
+• Motivational Interviewing Training Workshop (PowerPoint Slides): This packet contains a slide set of a motivational interviewing training workshop presentation by Dr. Beth Barnet, principal investigator of the CAMI evaluation study.
 In the original study of CAMI, counselors received 2.5 days of training prior to beginning the intervention, during which they focused heavily on motivational interviewing.
 These slides can be used to help train counselors prior to CAMI implementation.

 Research on How to Implement the Program